 The main problem with a concrete subfloor is that it’s prone to moisture problems, due to its porous structure.
 As such, you need to install underlayment material to act as a vapor barrier before laying down your laminate planks.
 Failure to do so will lead to increased chances of structural issues like warping in the future.
 Some of the materials that we’d recommend as an underlayment for effective moisture proofing include foam barriers, vinyl-backed underlayment, and cork underlayment.

-After preparing the concrete subfloor and installing a vapour barrier, it’s now time to lay down your laminate flooring over the surface.
-Most commercially available floating laminate floor boards boast a click-lock system, whereby the tongues and grooves on the planks are matched during installation.
+After preparing the concrete subfloor and installing a vapor barrier, it’s time to lay down your laminate flooring over the surface.
+Most commercially available floating laminate floorboards boast a click-lock system, whereby the tongues and grooves on the planks are matched during installation.

 To properly install laminate flooring over concrete, you’ll need the following tools and supplies:

-- Underlayment– you should purchase quality underlayment that will effectively keep off moisture from affecting your flooring.
+- Underlayment– you should purchase quality underlayment that will effectively keep moisture from affecting your flooring.

 - Trowel– for applying leveling compound during the subfloor preparation stage.